capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/system-overview.md

 - GPT grading does not start until all members have taken a turn.
 - GPT ensures and verifies correct logic is used to solve problems.
 E.g., for a problem which the solution is 10, GPT will not accept a function with a one liner being "return 10" (for the answer).
 - GPT rates answers from 1 to 5 stars, based on a 10-point grading scale:
-  - **1 star**: Grade 0% - 30% signfies a solution which is extremely inefficient, irrelevant, or incorrect.
+  - **1 star**: Rating of 0% - 30% signfies a solution which is extremely inefficient, irrelevant, or incorrect.
-  - **2 stars**: Grade 4–5/10 (Inefficient; partially helpful but unclear or incomplete)
+  - **2 stars**: Rating of 40% – 50% signifies a solution which is generally inefficient, partially helpful, but still unclear or incomplete.
   - **3 stars**: Grade 6–7/10 (Efficient; clear, relevant, and complete)
   - **4 stars**: Grade 8–9/10 (Highly efficient; exceeds expectations)
   - **5 stars**: Grade 10/10 (Exceptional; goes above and beyond)